Co-op Bank seeks 400 million pounds to cover mis-selling costs

 Co-op Bank was controlled by the Co-operative Group, Britain's biggest mutually-owned company, until last year, when regulators identified it had a 1.5 billion pound capital shortfall.

-This led to a refinancing in which control of the bank passed to a group of hedge funds - including Perry Capital and Silver Point Capital - and the bank's problems were exacerbated when former chairman Paul Flowers was arrested as part of an investigation into the supply of illegal drugs.
+This led to a refinancing in which control of the bank passed to a group of hedge funds and the bank's problems were exacerbated when former chairman Paul Flowers was arrested as part of an investigation into the supply of illegal drugs.

-Co-op Bank, which has about 4.7 million customers and is Britain's eighth-largest provider of current or checking accounts, said on Monday an internal review had shown it needed to set aside about 400 million pounds to meet costs related to previous misdeeds.
+Co-op Bank, which has about 4.7 million customers and is Britain's eighth-largest provider of current or checking accounts, said on Monday a review had shown it needed to set aside about 400 million pounds to meet costs related to previous misdeeds.

 This would cover compensation for mis-sold loan insurance, breaches of consumer credit rules, repayments to mortgage customers who were overcharged and compensation to small companies mis-sold complex hedging products, it said.